kataw/kataw/test/__snapshot__/parser/statements/for-of/invalid-cases.md

 ✖ The variable declaration of a 'for...of ... in' statement cannot have an initializer. - start: 434, end: 438
-✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 462, end: 466 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 535, end: 537 ✖ Identifier expected. 'let' is a reserved word in strict mode - start: 555, end: 558 ✖ Identifier expected. 'let' is a reserved word in strict mode - start: 595, end: 598 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 598, end: 600 ✖ Identifier expected - start: 614, end: 617
+✖ The lexical declaration of a 'for...in or of' statement cannot have an initializer. - start: 462, end: 466 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 535, end: 537 ✖ The left-hand side of a for-of loop cannot start with 'let' - start: 555, end: 558 ✖ The left-hand side of a for-of loop cannot start with 'let' - start: 595, end: 598 ✖ The left-hand side of a 'for...of' statement must be a variable or a property access. - start: 598, end: 600 ✖ Identifier expected - start: 614, end: 617
 ✖ Identifier expected - start: 619, end: 620